mlswg/mls-architecture/draft-ietf-mls-architecture.md

 mapping between signature public keys of clients and user identities.
-This can benefit an adversary that has compromised the AS (or required access according to regulation) the ability of monitoring unencrypted traffic and correllate the messages exchanged within the same group.
+This can benefit an adversary that has compromised the AS (or required access according to regulation) the ability of monitoring unencrypted traffic and correlate the messages exchanged within the same group.

 > **RECOMMENDATION:**